Climbing that tough, steep mountain taught me just how crucial comfy, supportive insoles are.

 Sof Sole Insoles’ strongest point is their contoured design with a deep heel cup, which didn’t only provide excellent arch support but also promoted proper foot alignment throughout the hike.

-I had the opportunity to test the Sof Sole Active Insoles during a challenging hike on the Phar Khew Viewpoint Trail in Laos, and I found them to be highly comfortable.
+Testing the Sof Sole Active Insoles on the challenging Phar Khew Viewpoint Trail in Laos proved to be a great experience for me, as I found them extremely comfortable.

-The moisture-wicking fabric cover was a standout feature, effectively keeping my feet cool and preventing any unpleasant odors from building up.
+The insoles’ moisture-wicking fabric cover impressed me, keeping my feet cool and odor-free.

-Comparing them to the previous version I had tried, the updated Sof Sole Insoles showcased several improvements.
-The enhanced cushioning, incorporation of gel technology, superior shock absorption, and overall comfort were immediately noticeable.
+When I compared them to the previous version I had used, the updated Sof Sole Insoles clearly exhibited several enhancements.
+I immediately noticed the better cushioning, inclusion of gel technology, superior shock absorption, and overall improved comfort.

-The gel inserts in the heel and forefoot areas, thanks to Sof Gel technology, offered good cushioning and heel support, effectively minimizing the impact on my feet.
+Sof Gel technology’s gel inserts in the heel and forefoot provided excellent cushioning and heel support, significantly reducing the impact on my feet.

 Product Specifications